Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 ### S2.1-Copy the Orthogroup_Sequences directory to the working directory.

-1. Using the bash script to group all OGs into different categories:

-  for the Orthogroup_Sequences dir, we have 71249 OGs, we then group them into 2:
+1. Using the bash script to group all OGs into different categories, for the Orthogroup_Sequences dir, we have 71249 OGs, we then group them into 2:

 - folder OF_1_3: 57459 OGs
   these are OGs with less than 3 sequences, cannot be used to build trees, so we have to take them out to another folder.
 - folder OF_ALL: 13790 OGs